espruino/EspruinoDocs/tutorials/BLE Advertising.md

 On Chrome based browsers, it is possible to scan for advertisements.
 You can either use [`navigator.bluetooth.requestLEScan`](https://googlechrome.github.io/samples/web-bluetooth/scan.html) to scan for all devices, or [`device.watchAdvertisements()`](https://googlechrome.github.io/samples/web-bluetooth/watch-advertisements.html) to scan for devices one by one.

-However as of August 2021, this functionality only appears to be implemented enough to be useful on Chrome for Android.
+However as of August 2023, this functionality only appears to be implemented enough to be useful on Chrome for Android, and it is only enabled behind a flag in `chrome://flags`.

 Node.js